- Dr Lisa van Leent

 - Teaching grammar; how much is too much or not enough for pre tertiary students?

 Other supervisors: Associate Professor Alberto Bellocchi, Dr Deborah Peach

 - Transforming teacher content knowledge about Appraisal to student skill in writing

 - Establishing a collaborative coaching culture to improve literacy

-Masters, Associate Supervisor
+Masters by Research, Associate Supervisor